platformatic/platformatic/docs/guides/telemetry.md

 }
 ```

-Note that we just added `test-service` as `origin` of the proxed service and added the usual `telementry` configuration, with a different `serviceName`.
+Note that we just added `test-service` as `origin` of the proxied service and added the usual `telemetry` configuration, with a different `serviceName`.

 Finally, start the composer: